Danmaku Settings.md

 3. Core Implementation Steps

-3.1 Danmaku Sending Function
+3.1 Danmaku Sending Functionality

 Provide a custom function to handle danmaku sending: